 To be safe, check the product specifications before you buy, and read the instructions from front to back before using the blender in anything hot.

-Conclusion: The Best Immersion Blender in 2020
+Conclusion: The Best Immersion Blender

 One of the problems with reviewing food appliances is that the work often makes one so hungry that it can be hard to finish the job & choose a clear favorite.